Gauged Inverse Seesaw from Dark Matter: Dark matter

-where $m_n$ is the nucleon mass, $\mu_\zeta \equiv m_\zeta\, m_n / (m_\zeta + m_n)$ is the DM-nucleon reduced mass, and $f_n \sim 0.3$ is the hadron matrix element.
-In Fig.~\ref{fig:ScalarDM} the limits from the Xenon1T experiment~\cite{Aprile:2018dbl} are shown in red.
 Additionally, indirect detection with $\gamma$-rays and antimatter could further constrain this scenario~\cite{Yaguna:2008hd, Goudelis:2009zz, Profumo:2010kp, Cline:2013gha, Urbano:2014hda, Duerr:2015mva, Duerr:2015aka, Benito:2016kyp}, however the limits are comparable to the ones coming from direct detection and thus we do not show them in Fig.~\ref{fig:ScalarDM}.
-The combination of the direct detection bound together with the invisible decay width excludes a large fraction of the parameter space, letting unconstrained the narrow mass window close to the Higgs funnel ($m_\zeta \sim m_h/2$), and the region above the TeV, {\it i.e.}, 1~TeV~$\lesssim m_\zeta \lesssim 30$~TeV.
+The combination of the direct detection bound together with the invisible decay width excludes a large fraction of the parameter space, letting unconstrained the narrow mass window close to the Higgs funnel ($m_\zeta \sim m_h/2$), and the region above the TeV, {\it i.e.}, 2~TeV~$\lesssim m_\zeta \lesssim 30$~TeV.
 Notice that larger masses would require non-perturbative $\lambda_{\phi\zeta}$ in order to not overclose the Universe.

 Before closing this section, it is interesting to note that in the present scenario alternatives to the WIMP mechanism exists.
 For example, DM could also have been produced non-thermally in the early Universe via the FIMP mechanism~\cite{McDonald:2001vt, Choi:2005vq, Hall:2009bx, Elahi:2014fsa, Bernal:2017kxu}.
 In that case, much smaller Higgs portal couplings are required $\mathcal{O}(\lambda_{\phi\zeta}) \sim 10^{-11}$ with a broader mass range~\cite{Yaguna:2011qn, Campbell:2015fra, Kang:2015aqa}.
 Additionally, if the Higgs portal coupling is suppressed and DM has sizable self-interactions due to a quartic coupling of order $\mathcal{O}(\lambda_\zeta) \sim 1$, thermalization in the dark sector could have a strong impact on the DM abundance~\cite{Bernal:2015xba, Heikinheimo:2017ofk, Bernal:2020gzm}.
 Moreover, DM could have been Hawking radiated by primordial black holes~\cite{Bernal:2020bjf}.
 Finally, this model has also been studied in the framework of non-standard cosmologies~\cite{Bernal:2018ins, Hardy:2018bph, Bernal:2018kcw, Allahverdi:2020bys}.